jjacklee116/ajitjohnson.github.io/_posts/2019-03-26-NRI-Indians-vote-passport.markdown

 ## So here is what you need to do

-Go to:<a href="https://www.nvsp.in/Forms/Forms/form6a?lang=en-GB" target="_blank"_>Election commission of India Website</a>, FORM 6A and fill it up.
+Go to:[Election commission of India Website](https://www.nvsp.in/Forms/Forms/form6a?lang=en-GB), FORM 6A and fill it up.
 Well technically that's about it.

 Once you complete your application, you are given a tracking number.
 Check out mine below.